 3 Once the surface is clean and dry, remove the new pad from the shipping liner, and place it on the chassis.
-See Figure 79: Chassis with Thermal Pads on page 91.
+Refer to "Chassis with Thermal Pads".

 5.6.5 Transceiver Board Reassembly

 - 1 Apply thermal grease to the PA area. - Figure 80: Applying Thermal Grease